filecoin-project/filecoin-docs/docs/mine/spacerace.md

 A public IP is required so that your miner can make storage and retrieval deals and compete in Space Race.
 This can achieved through a static IP, or a relay or VPN.
 See the [Improving connectivity](https://docs.filecoin.io/mine/connectivity/) page for more details.

+#### How exactly is deal success measured?
+Once your miner is online, the dealbot will automatically begin making storage and retrieval deals.
+Only deals made through the dealbot count towards deal success rate for this competition.
+To qualify for rewards, your miner must show >90% success in both storage and retreival deals during the competition period.

+To see a detailed log of all deal attempts for your miner, visit the [Calibration Dashboard](https://calibration.spacerace.filecoin.io/) and search for your miner ID.

 #### Can I run multiple miners?
 Yes, you can combine your competition results from multiple miners.
 Once the competition begins, register all your miners with the same email address.
 Then, email mining@filecoin.io during the first week of the competition and ask for those miners to be combined on the leaderboard.
 The miners will be displayed together under a common name (your company name, for example) and treated as one miner for purposes of calculating rankings and rewards.